wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 – the requirements/specifications of the application to develop (e.g. using MOSCOW requirement prioritisation); - Rick

-– a coarse-grained execution plan, with responsibilities clearly assigned to each group member ; - Wim
+<s>– a coarse-grained execution plan, with responsibilities clearly assigned to each group
+member ; - Wim</s>

 <s>– a coarse-grained business plan;</s>